Aliaksandar Burbis: Career

 He served as Chairman of the Belarusian Rada of the Belarusian Democratic Republic.

-He was an opinion journalist in Lithuania, then an historian (mostly of Russian Empire), theatrologist and an Ethnologist in Minsk.
+He was an opinion journalist in Lithuania, then a historian (mostly of the Russian Empire), a theatrologist and an Ethnologist in Minsk.
 He authored studies on economic geography, history, ethnography, agriculture, and banking.

 He was a cofounder of the Belarusian Socialist Society (BSG), and a member of its Central Committee.
 In January 1906, he declared the Republic of Belarus (the "Meyshagol Republic") in the Meishagol parish of the Vilna district.
 In 1906, the Society organized mass farmer strikes.
 He organized strikes in the Nowograd region and in Minsk, where he also led work on forming trade unions.
 On 24 August 1906, Burbis was arrested in Dolnaya near Shchorsau in the Navahrad Region (he had a passport in the name of Henry Bukhovetsky).
 He remained in prison until the middle of 1909, falling ill with tuberculosis.
 After his release, he worked in the Vilna Agricultural Society.
 Via his initiative, on 12 February 1910, the First Belarusian Party was held in Vilnius.